Manor High School, Liverpool ¦ King George V College, Southport. ¦ University of Leeds, Leeds. ¦ The Open University, Milton Keynes ¦

 The Open University/ Vrije University Amsterdam

-Favourite thing to do in science I love everything that I do but if I had to pick ….
+Favourite thing to do in my job: I love everything that I do but if I had to pick ….
 I can’t choose!
 What can I say I love all aspects of my job!

 Play with rocks from the Moon!